Britain’s Starmer arrives in China, encourages firms to seize opportunities

 PHOTO: REUTERS

-BEIJING - Mr Keir Starmer began the first visit by a British leader since 2018 on Jan 28, seeking to strengthen political and business ties with Beijing as relations between Western countries and the US become more volatile.
+- Mr Keir Starmer began the first visit to China by a British leader since 2018 on Jan 28, encouraging businesses to seize opportunities on a trip aimed at strengthening ties with Beijing as relations with the US become more volatile.

-Mr Starmer, whose approach to China has been criticised by some British and US politicians, said Britain must remain vigilant about potential security threats but could not afford to ignore the opportunities presented by the world’s second-largest economy.
+Mr Starmer, whose approach to China has been criticised by some British and US politicians, said that while courting the world’s second-largest economy, Britain must also remain vigilant about potential security threats.

 The visit could mark a critical shift in ties between Britain and China after years of deep acrimony over Beijing’s crackdown on political freedoms in Hong Kong, China’s support for Russia in the Ukraine war and allegations by British security services that China regularly spies on politicians and officials.